 Using the words Senpai and Kouhai

-Relationship between Kouhai and Senpai
+The Relationship between Kouhai and Senpai

-Read too: Top 10 Japanese Martial Arts + List
+Also read: The 10 Japanese Martial Arts + List

-The Love Between Senpai and Kouhai
+The Love between Senpai and Kouhai

-Senpai and Kouhai in the anime and manga
+Senpai and Kouhai in Animes and Mangas

 Seonbae and Hubae – Senpai in Korean